stela2502/Singularity_Tutorial/docs/index.md

 module load ImageSmith/1.0
 ```

-However, as responsible bioinformaticians (hopefully), we will not run the image directly on our frontend systems.
+However, as responsible bioinformaticians (hopefully), we will not run the image directly on our frontend.
 Instead, we will execute it on a compute node:

 To do this, copy the following into a file named ``RunImageSmith.sbatch``: